Third time unlucky: why Gazprom wants no new gas war

 Western energy partners are in no rush to sever ties, either.

 Despite setbacks at Sakhalin, Shell remains Gazprom's partner in the project, calling it a very successful investment.
-BP (BP.L) said this week it "absolutely stands" by its Russian investments [ID:nL6N0M13Y6], and Exxon said it didn't see "any new challenges out of the current situation".
-[ID:nWEN00CO7]
+BP said this week it "absolutely stands" by its Russian investments, and Exxon said it didn't see "any new challenges out of the current situation".

 Some politicians believe the United States will now speed up gas export projects to help Europe cut reliance on Russia, while Europe, including Ukraine, will expedite shale gas projects.